MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-reports/manage-report-objects/create-a-new-report.md

 ## Create a new normal report within an instance

-In this sample workflow, we want to create a new normal report under the Public Objects/Report folder in the Strategy Tutorial" project.
+In this sample workflow, we want to create a new normal report under the Public Objects/Report folder in the MicroStrategy Tutorial" project.
 The folder object ID is `D3C7D461F69C4610AA6BAA5EF51F4125`.
 The project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.

 :::info